Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ## Instructions

 Open the terminal to the Raman-Scattering-Code-Conversion directory.
-For calculating using double-precision floating points, simply type the following command:
+For calculating using C++'s inbuilt floating point types, simply run the following command:
 ```
 make
 ```

 For calculating using arbitrary-precision floating points, GMP and MPFR must be manually installed (download both libraries in the links below, extract the files and follow the instructions given in their respective 'INSTALL' files).
-Once they are installed, type the following command:
+Once they are installed, run the following command:
 ```
 make mp
 ```

-In either case, once the binaries have been built, type the following to run the program:
+In either case, once the binaries have been built (this may take a few minutes), run the following command to run the program:
 ```
 output/raman_elastic_scattering [CPU_N] [CPUS] [DIA_MIN] [DIA_MAX] [N_RAD] [N_THETA_P] [CALC_TYPE]
 ```